-- (1) Connectivity.
-The street, driveway, and sidewalk pattern in the SROD shall be designed to maximize auto, pedestrian, and bicycle connectivity. - (2) Visibility.
-Visibility of building fronts shall not be considered based upon automotive drive-by scale.
-6.409(A)(2) will be stricken. - (3) Unifying Design.
+- 1. Connectivity.
+The street, driveway, and sidewalk pattern in the SROD shall be designed to maximize auto, pedestrian, and bicycle connectivity. - 2.
+Unifying Design.
 Developments shall have a unifying design.
 Corporate "franchise" architecture that is not compatible with the area's established character, in the determination of the Planning Commission, shall be modified to be compatible with the SROD design theme herein.